The Team

 During her free time, she enjoys music, traveling, binge-watching TV shows/movies, and hanging with her friends and family!

-Sean Roberts, a native Washintonian, is a passionate HR/Talent leader and educator with over 11 years of experience serving the education and non-profit sectors in multiple capacities.
+Sean Roberts, a native Washingtonian, is a passionate HR/Talent leader and educator with over 11 years of experience serving the education and non-profit sectors in multiple capacities.
 Sean is an alumni of Morgan State University where he majored in finance and vocal music.

 As an educator, Sean worked with a deep commitment to arts advocacy and educational equity, providing arts programming to elementary and middle school students, with a specific focus on serving in low income communities.
 Additionally, Sean served the nonprofit sector with organizations like Arts for Learning, using the arts as a scaffolding tool to close gaps for retention-risk students and those with literacy challenges.